rwth-afu/raspager-proxy/README.md

 The proxy service expects a configuration file _RaspagerProxy.properties_ with the following contents:

 ```
-# Time to sleep before attempting a reconnect.
+# Time to sleep in milliseconds before attempting a reconnect.
 Set to 0 to disable automatic reconnecting.
 reconnectSleepTime = 5000
 # Frontend (DAPNET) authentication key
 frontend.key = authKeyToUse